LAST UPDATED: June 25, 2019

 Our pick for the best driving shoes is the Cole Haan Men's Gunnison Driver Moccasin.
 They are 100 percent leather and feature a flexible, rubberized, nubby driving sole and heel protector.
 They are comfortable, lightweight, and provide a firm grip on your car's pedals.

-For a less expensive option, consider the Mio Marino Mens Slip-on Driving Shoes.
+For a less expensive option, consider the Mio Marino Loafers for Men - Driving Shoes for Men.